-A defoliated plant will not respond to the photoperiodic cycle.
+A defoliated plant will not respond to the chrotian discount and the contract of the contract

 It is hypothesised that the hormonal substance responsible for flowering is formed in the leaves, subsequently migrating to the shoot apices and modifying them into flowering apices.
 Therefore, in the absence of leaves, light perception would not occur, i.e., the plant would not respond to light.